microsoft/fast/packages/fast-element/docs/building-components.md

 ### Understanding Template Expressions

 We've seen how arrow functions can be used to declare dynamic parts of templates.
-Let's look at a few more examples to see the options available to you.
+Let's look at a few more examples to see the breadth of what is available to you.

 #### Dynamic Content